 Dr Burgess attended the University of Tasmania where she was awarded a Bachelor of Medical Science in 1999 and a Bachelor of Medicine, Bachelor of Surgery (MBBS) in 2001.
 She completed 5 years of advanced orthopaedic surgical training including 6 months at the prestigious Shriners Hospital for Children, Portland USA before obtaining the Fellowship of the Royal Australasian College of Surgeons in Orthopaedic Surgery in January 2010.

-Dr Burgess is a Fellow of the Australian Orthopaedic Association and a Member of the Australian Hand Surgery Society, the NSW Hand Surgery Association and the European Wrist Arthroscopy Society.
+Dr Burgess is a Fellow of the Australian Orthopaedic Association, a Member of the Australian Hand Surgery Society, the NSW Hand Surgery Association, the European Wrist Arthroscopy Society, International Dupuytren’s Society and the Asia Pacific Wrist Association.